apiel/zicBox/NOTE.md

 - TODO serialize in json format!

+- TODO migrate everything to JSON!!
+Get rid of lua, and js should only be there to generate JSON...

 ### component

 - TODO look if container concept is fully used...
 OR maybe get rid of it!!